ocaml-gospel/gospel/docs/docs/language/formulae.md

 # Terms and Formulae

-Gospel features terms (e.g. `x+1`) and formulae (e.g. `forall i. f i > 0`).
+Gospel features terms (e.g. `x+1`) and formulae (e.g., `forall i. f i > 0`).
 This
-distinction is made during type checking, and not at the syntax level.
-In the following, `expr` stands for a Gospel expression, be it a term or a formula.
+distinction is made during type checking and not at the syntax level.
+In the following, `expr` stands for a Gospel expression, whether it's a term or a formula.

-## Type expressions
+## Type Expressions

 Type expressions follow the OCaml syntax.